Machacasauro/Azure-AZ-104-Project/README.md

 •	Azure Bastion
 •	Configure your On-premises VPN Client in this case (Mikrotik ROS7)

-Let’s break down the steps for setting up an Azure Virtual Network (VNet) with the mentioned features:
+Let’s break down the steps for setting up an Azure Virtual Network (VNet) with the mentioned features above:

 1. Log in to your Azure portal: